dhara-maru/BMI-Calculator/README.md

-# BMI Calculator
+BMI Calculator 🧮
 A simple Flutter app to calculate Body Mass Index (BMI).

-## Overview
+Overview 🌐
 This Flutter project is a BMI Calculator application that helps users calculate their Body Mass Index.
 It takes user input for height and weight, performs the BMI calculation, and provides a result along with a corresponding interpretation.

-## Features
+Features 🚀

-- Calculate BMI based on user input (height and weight).
+Calculate BMI based on user input (height and weight) 📏⚖️.
-- Display the BMI result along with an interpretation.
+Display the BMI result along with an interpretation 📊🤔.
-- User-friendly interface.
+User-friendly interface 🎨.